biocore/qiime/doc/tutorials/sourcetracker_tutorial.rst

 Run SourceTracker
 -----------------

 Note: The mapping must contain two columns titled 'SourceSink', and 'Env'.
-These columns were added to the test dataset by opening the mapping file in excel and adding the new columns.
+These columns were added to the mapping file by opening it in excel and adding the new columns.
 In this data set the sources are 'Outdoor Air', 'Human Skin', 'Human Mouth'... each row that represents a sample taken from one of these was labeled 'source' in the SourceSink column.
 Likewise the sink samples: 'NICU Incubator', 'NICU BabyBedside',... are labeled 'sink' under the SourceSink
 Column. each row in the 'Env' column should contain the name of the source and sink samples that will be used in the analysis, for example.
 'Outdoor Air', 'Human Skin', 'Human Mouth'...
 Any sample that will not be used in the analysis should contain 'NA' in the 'SourceSink' and 'Env' columns.

 In order to run SourceTracker run the following command: ::